ihuguet/clean-architecture-notes/Clean architecture/Service oriented architectures.md

 -----------
 The fallacy about decoupling above shows that services cannot be actually developed independently.
 Services that are coupled by the data they share of by behavior will need to change in a coordinated manner.

-Also, there are plenty of examples of big business systems that operate as monoliths based on [[packages]] that are developed independently.
+Also, there are plenty of examples of big business systems that operate as monoliths based on [[component]]s that are developed independently.
 Services are not the only option for systems that scale at their development.

 Conclusion
 ----------